These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 ii.
 Whenever athletic financial aid is not to be renewed at the end of the contract period, the student shall be notified of his/her right to a hearing, in accordance with the requirements of the Constitution of the National Collegiate Athletic Association, before the Advisory Committee on Student Financial Aid.

 i.
-If the appeal concerns interpretation of policy, the student shall be afforded the right of further appeal through the Associate Provost for Enrollment Management and the Vice Chancellor for Academic Affairs to the Chancellor.
+If the appeal concerns the interpretation of policy, the student shall be afforded the right of further appeal through the Vice Provost for Enrollment Management and the Vice Chancellor for Academic Affairs to the Chancellor.

 ii.
 If the appeal concerns a disputed question of fact, the student shall be advised of the right to a hearing before the Advisory Committee on Student Financial Aid or in accordance with the Administrative Procedures Act.